 7) Rickets – Pokey felt that nothing tastes as good as skinny feels so she is the thinnest person I have ever known.
 I suppose in the 20s anorexia was just considered being disciplined or something.
 Once she bragged that, when she was pregnant with my mom, she only gained 3 lbs.
 “But mom!” my mother yelled, “I was born with rickets!
 I was malnourished!”
 Pokey responded with something like, “‘Oh boo hoo I had rickets.’
 Who cares?” then wistfully, “I bet I could have lost weight if I had tried harder.”

 6) Smoking – Pokey loved smoking and all things that she felt made her thin.
-She kept smoking indoors long after the Clean Air Act was passed by pretending to be British and senile (moreso than she truly was).
-A security guard would come up to her, “Ma’am I need you to put out the cigarette,” all business-like.
+She kept smoking indoors long after the Clean Air Act was passed by pretending to be British and senile (more so than she truly was).
+A security guard would come up to her and say, “Ma’am I need you to put out the cigarette,” all business-like.
 “Oh!” she would say sounding surprised, old, confused, and British, “I’m from England!
-I don’t know what I’m allowed to do here!” as though she had just gotten off the plane less than 50 years ago and also was on the verge of confusion-tears.
+I don’t know what I’m allowed to do here!” as though she had just gotten off the plane less than 50 years ago, and also was on the verge of confusion-tears.
 “Sorry ma’am,” the security guard would say, taken aback by her loud accent, “just don’t let it happen again.”
 She would usually just make a British sound in response, like, “Mmmm,” which meant, “Maybe.”

-4) Lost – Related to #4 but a story in its own right.
+4) “Lost” – Related to #4 but a story in its own right.
 One day I was visiting Pokey and she was telling me about this amazing new reality TV show where people were trapped on an island together fighting to the death and there were polar bears and smoke monsters.
-I thought maybe she was hallucinating while watching Survivor until mom told me that she had been watching Lost and thought it was real.
+I thought maybe she was hallucinating while watching “Survivor” until mom told me that she had been watching “Lost” and thought it was real.
 Pokey then told me how happy she was that some person she didn’t like had “finally died,” which was horrifying when I realized that she thought they had actually died for real.
-When I started to correct her my mom yelled at me “Not to ruin it for her,” which still doesn’t make sense to me.
+When I started to correct her my mom yelled at me: “Do NOT ruin it for her,” which still doesn’t make sense to me.

 3) Sluts – A classic story from my teens when Pokey was still leaving the house on the regular.
 Mom and I took Pokey to a pizza parlor in a little complex across from a ballet studio.
 As we were sitting at the table waiting to order a huge gaggle of little girls around eight years old romped in dressed in pink leotards and tutus.
 Upon the sight of which Pokey screamed at top volume, “Why are those little girls dressed like SLUTS!?!”
 Mom and I tried to silence her as she shouted, “What?!
 They look like sluts!
 Who let them leave the house like that?!” and then apologized profusely to anyone who could hear us before giving up and leaving without getting any food or our dignity back.